Hungary: Risk Assessment

 Prime Minister Viktor Orbán and his conservative Fidesz-Hungarian Civic Union (Fidesz) party were re-elected for a third four-year term in the April 2018 elections.
-After a nationalist anti-immigrant campaign, in opposition with the EU on the distribution of migrants, Fidesz obtained a landslide victory with two-thirds of the seats in Parliament.
-The election was marked by an exceptionally high turnout: 68%, the highest since 1994.
-This absolute majority in Parliament allows the government to push through key legislation without needing cross-party agreements and increases its control over state institutions.
+After a nationalist anti-immigrant campaign opposing the EU on the distribution of migrants, Fidesz obtained a landslide victory with two-thirds of the seats in Parliament.
+The absolute majority in Parliament allows the government to push through key legislation without needing cross-party agreements and to increase its control over state institutions.
 The next parliamentary election is scheduled for the spring of 2022.
 Six Hungarian opposition parties, including the Democratic Coalition, the Socialists, the liberals, and the formerly far-right and now center-right Jobbik, have united to defeat Fidesz and formed the United Opposition.
 Polls published in November 2021 indicated a close race with no sure winner.